Apollo Imperial Hospitals

-Imperial Hospital Limited (AKA: Apollo Imperial Hospitals) is a private hospital in Chittagong, Bangladesh.
-IHL was opened for the public in April 2019 during an inauguration ceremony launched by Devi Shetty, an Indian cardiac surgeon and entrepreneur.
+The Apollo Imperial Hospitals is a private hospital in Chittagong, Bangladesh.
+It was opened in April 2019 with an inauguration ceremony launched by Devi Shetty, Indian cardiac surgeon and entrepreneur.

 History and background

 The construction of Imperial Hospital Limited is funded by the Chattogram Eye hospital and Training Board Trust, and invested by the World Bank.
 In 2015, the hospital authority signed a contract with an Austrian-based healthcare consultancy group Vamed Engineering GmbH & Co KG for construction.
-IHL's design and drawings prepared by United States-based healthcare architectural and engineering consultant firm Kaplan McLaughlin Diaz (KMD).
+Its design and drawings were prepared by US-based healthcare architectural and engineering consultant firm Kaplan McLaughlin Diaz.
 Around 7.5 acre of land were reserved for the construction the medical complex.

-In 2022, after partnership with Chennai based health group Apollo Hospital it renamed as Apollo Imperial Hospitals.
-Under this agreement it will operate and manage the hospital.
+In 2022, after partnership with the Chennai based health group Apollo Hospitals, it was renamed as Apollo Imperial Hospitals.
+Under this agreement, it will operate and manage the hospital.

 Medical facilities

 With advanced medical equipment spread out with a floor area of 660000 sqft, the 375-bed Imperial Hospital situated into five buildings with four interconnected.
-In other facilities the hospital has 88 single cabins, 76 double cabins, 14 modular operating theatres, 16 nurses stations, 62 consulting rooms with outpatient department facilities, 64 critical care beds, 44 beds for newborn, Neonatal intensive care unit with 44 beds, and eight pediatric intensive care unit (ICU).
+In other facilities the hospital has 88 single cabins, 76 double cabins, 14 modular operating theatres, 16 nurses stations, 62 consulting rooms with outpatient department facilities, 64 critical care beds, 44 beds for newborn, neonatal intensive care unit with 44 beds, and eight pediatric intensive care unit (ICU).